apache/drill/_docs/connect-a-data-source/020-storage-plugin-registration.md

 ## Storage Plugin Configuration Persistance

 Drill saves storage plugin configurations in a temporary directory (embedded mode) or in ZooKeeper (distributed mode).
 For example, on Mac OS X, Drill uses `/tmp/drill/sys.storage_plugins` to store storage plugin configurations.
-Enabling authorization to protect this data through the Web UI and REST API does not include protection for the data in the tmp directory or in ZooKeeper.
+Enabling authorization to protect this data through the Web Console and REST API does not include protection for the data in the tmp directory or in ZooKeeper.

 <!-- See Drill-3780 -->

-The storage plugin configuration persists after upgrading, so authorized users can see a configuration that you created in one version of Drill in the Drill Web UI of an upgraded version of Drill.
+The storage plugin configuration persists after upgrading, so authorized users can see a configuration that you created in one version of Drill in the Drill Web Console of an upgraded version of Drill.
 To revert to the default storage plugins for a particular version, in embedded mode, delete the contents of this directory and restart the Drill shell.